osaosemwen/cloudapplication-kubernetes/README.md

 you can "pause" deployment rollout, "resume" deployment rollout

-but to see the current satatus:
+but to see the current status:

 use $ kubectl rollout status deployment/nginx